samrocketman/my_internal_ca/README.md

 Using self signed certificates is always a bad idea.
 It's far more secure to self manage a certificate authority than it is to use self signed certificates.
 Running a certificate authority is easy.
-There are four recommended options for managing a certificate authority for signing certificates.
+Here is a short recommended list of scripts and resources for managing a certificate authority.

 1. The [xca project][xca] provides a graphical front end to certificate authority management in openssl.
 It is available for Windows, Linux, and Mac